 To become A Civil Engineer in Australia, you need a degree in Civil Engineering, like a Bachelor of Civil Engineering.
 You also must have at least four years of work experience to gain a professional licence and work independently as a Civil Engineer.

-In this blog, you will learn about the Civil Engineer profession and what skills and qualifications it takes to become one.
-Explore their duties, national average salary, job prospects, career pathways, work environment, and more.
+This blog will teach you about the Civil Engineer profession, its skills, and qualifications.
+Explore their duties, national average salary, job prospects, jobs, what they do, career pathways, work environment, and more about civil engineering.

 1. What Is A Civil Engineer?